Baby Born at 36 Weeks of Pregnancy

 Complications Associated With Babies Born at 36 Weeks

-Some of the complications that preterm babies face are –
+If your baby’s delivery is 36 weeks premature, some of the complications that they may face are –

 1. Regulating Body Temperature